Skip to main content

 Health Leadership and Management Concentration Competencies Course Meeting Competency

-5. Business: Collate relevant data and information, and analyze and evaluate this information to support or make an effective decision or recommendation.
+5. Collate relevant data and information and analyze and evaluate this information to support effective decision-making or recommendations.
 312.604 Quantitative Tools for Managers

 Faculty Concentration Directors